How Much of It is Real? Analysis of Paid Placement in Web Search Engine Results is a study now

 out that looks at what percentage of screen real estate is devoted to paid versus editorial content on search engines.
 On average, 60 percent of "first screen" results were

 Huh?
 The researchers looked at two different things.
-First, they assumed some searchers viewing results on an 800x600 screen resolution wouldn’t scroll.
+First, they assumed some searchers viewing results on an 800×600 screen resolution wouldn’t scroll.
 Instead, they’d

 In other parlance, this is often called the "above the fold" area, taking from newspaper jargon.
 Broadsheet newspapers are generally folded in half and often held that way

 In the web world, the "fold" is content that you only see if you scroll.
 So while a first page of results at a search engine may show lots of information, only some of it

 How did individual search engines do?
 First the big qualification.
 The research, involving 384 queries, was done in Fall 2003.
 That’s decades ago in search engine years.
 In

 first page.
 Google followed, 82 percent and 88 percent, respectively.
 MSN followed at 47 percent and 73 percent, with Yahoo next at 40 percent and 86 percent.
 The report has a

 While the data is old, the main conclusion the study makes remains valid.
 Scroll!
 If you don’t scroll through all the results, you may miss some of the editorial content

 Even better, change your defaults.
 Every major search engine will let you view more than 10 results at a time.
 Change your options and see more.